homecoded/demo/HC04-secret-of-mental-island-by-homecoded/readme.md

 towards the highly sophisticated title soundtrack of Monkey Island that was composed by talented Michael Land.
 So, I sit down and recreate the music with Renoise using only two monophonic tracks while also enjoying sweet childhood memories.
-My aim is to keep the spirit of the original.
-I also have to reduce the number of notes.
-This reduces the entropy, which increases compressibility that becomes important later.
+My aim is to keep the spirit of the original but also to reduce the number of notes.
+Reducing the number of notes used  reduces entropy, which increases compressibility.

 The result of this work is the Renoise tracker file [monkey.xrns](https://github.com/homecoded/demo/raw/master/HC04-secret-of-mental-island-by-homecoded/monkey.xrns).

 ## Converting the Music to Javascript Data

-The Renoise module is basically just a ZIP-file.
-I extracted the ```Song.xml``` from the module and put its contents into a textarea inside a html-file.
+A Renoise module is basically just a ZIP-file.
+I extract the ```Song.xml``` from the module and put its contents into a textarea inside a html-file.
 After analyzing the XML file, I find that it can be easily parsed via jQuery.
 The file consists of a list of patterns, which in turn consist of a list of tracks, which